 Perhaps you have wondered to yourself if you could use a whisker biscuit while bowfishing.
 This holds the arrow securely on the bow, and at the same time, it makes you ready to take shots at the fish as they swim into view.
 The biggest advantage of using a whisker biscuit is that it helps with accuracy, which is why some people might be wondering….

 Can you use a whisker biscuit for bowfishing?
-Yes, you can make use out of a whisker biscuit for bowfishing, but you have to choose one carefully because soft bristles can make the arrow flop out of the whisker without it having much effect.
+You can make use out of a whisker biscuit for bowfishing, but you have to choose one carefully because soft bristles can make the arrow flop out of the whisker without it having much effect.
 Bowfishing archery differs from other kinds.

 Specialized Whisker Biscuit